-Have you started the day by mopping the floors; then afterwards, cleaning the bathrooms?
-After all that, you next attempt to complete the laundry.
+Have you started the day by mopping the floors; then afterward, cleaning the bathrooms?
+After all that, your next attempt is to complete the laundry.
 It’s 7 pm and that means another 2 hours before the clothes are washed and dried.
-Let’s not even talk about the required folding.
+Let’s not even talk about the folding.

 The household chores suck the life out of you because you’re doing them in the wrong order.
 For tasks that run in the background, like laundry, start them first.
 Set a timer on your phone for 1 hour (the time most laundry cycles take).
 Do something productive within that hour, and as soon as it’s ready, throw the washed clothes in the dryer.

 7: You’re trying to do it all in one day.

 Furthermore, to go with the point above, the seventh reason household chores suck is because you’re trying to tackle them all in the same day.
 Pace yourself, and thank me later.
 If you wonder why the kids are always interrupting your work, this is why.

 8: You diminish the value of your hard work.